pubg/kube-image-deployer/readme.md

 # kube-image-deployer

-kube-image-deployer is a Kubernetes controller that closely monitors Docker Registry Image:Tag.
+kube-image-deployer is a Kubernetes controller that closely monitors the Docker Registry Image:Tag.
+It performs a patch strategy to deploy the Image to the workload when it detects a new Image tag.

 Unlike Keel, kube-image-deployer only tracks a single tag and operates in a more straightforward manner.

-It observes both *Container* and *InitContainer* in supported Kubernetes Workloads such as *deployment*, *statefulset*, *daemonset*, and *cronjob*.
+It observes both the Container and InitContainer of the supported Kubernetes Workloads such as deployment, statefulset, daemonset, and cronjob.

 # Available Environment Flags
 ```go